 As for Frozen Section Protocol, but the case details including name of patient, sample type, consultant, source and approximate time of removal and delivery will be required at time of notification.

-During transportation the sample must be kept moist by wrapping the biopsy in gauze moistened, but not wet, with normal saline.
+During transportation the sample must be placed in Michels transport medium.
 Any delay in transit may compromise the result.